-Touch Trainer is a simple cause and effect app designed for an individual diagnosed with an autism spectrum disorder, down syndrome, or other special need, or a young child just learning about touch screen technology.
-Touch Trainer plays music and shows a simple animation whenever a button is tapped.
-The button gets progressively smaller as the app moves through the levels to easily teach individuals how to use a touch screen.
-In the settings menu the caregiver can decide if the app will "react" to any touch or if it only recognizes distinct taps.
+Touch Trainer plays music & shows a simple animation whenever a button is tapped.
+The button gets progressively smaller as the app moves through the levels to easily teach individuals how to use a touch screen & to use pointing skills.

 This app is built especially for early learners and anyone working towards letter recognition, spelling and reading with an easy to navigate interface to encourage independent learning.

 The app has the option to allow users to match letters in any order, or ensures that the user is matching letters in left to right correct spelling order.
 This lets you adjust the game for different ability levels.

 Fun music plays in the background while users explore different illustrated scenes and learn:

 – Letter Recognition